Wales ambulance strike postponed after better pay offer

 It is unclear what other unions have decided to do at this stage.

-Details of the offer have not yet been disclosed.
+Details of the offer have not yet been disclosed, but the union said the Welsh government confirmed negotiations for 2023-24 will begin almost immediately.

 About a quarter of the ambulance service in Wales, including paramedics, call room staff and ambulance technicians, are represented by the GMB.